ahmedfgad/GeneticAlgorithmPython/docs/source/gacnn.md

 - Prepare the generation callback function.
 - Create an instance of the `pygad.GA` class.
 - Run the created instance of the `pygad.GA` class.
-- Plot the Fitness Values
+- Plot the fitness values.
-- Information about the best solution.
+- Get information about the best solution.
-- Making predictions using the trained weights.
+- Make predictions using the trained weights.
-- Calculating some statistics.
+- Calculate some statistics.

-Let's start covering all of these steps.
+The next sections cover each step.

 ### Prepare the Training Data